spicelang/spice/docs/docs/language/switch-statements.md

 In Spice, the `switch` statement does not fall through by default.
 This means, that if you don't have to use the `break` keyword to prevent the next case from being executed, like in other languages.
 In Spice, you have to use the `fallthrough` keyword to fall through to the next case.
-This originated from the assumption, that you more often have the situation, that you only want to execute one branch, instead of having fallthrough behaviour.
+This originated from the assumption, that you more often have the situation, that you only want to execute one branch, instead of having fallthrough behavior.

 The fallthrough keyword can be used like this:
 ```spice